Skip to content

 marriageFAM recordFamily with MARR event

-parent-childFAM.CHIL + INDI.FAMCChild link to family
+parent_childFAM.CHIL + INDI.FAMCChild link to family (no PEDI or PEDI unknown)

 siblingShared FAM.CHILSiblings share parents